 Cost of product revenue includes expenses related to process development as well as scientific and technical operations when these operations are attributable to marketed products.
 When the activities of these operations are attributable to new products in development, the expenses are classified as research and development expenses.

-Expenses associated with remediating the issues identified in the Warning Letter for the three months ended March 31, 2019 and 2018 were approximately $0.1 million and $0.7 million, respectively, and are reflected in cost of product revenue in the accompanying consolidated statements of operations.
-In addition, for the three months ended March 31, 2019, all operating expenses associated with the Boca Facility, other than the Nabi-HB production and contract manufacturing production that was capitalized into inventory, have been expensed as incurred.
+Expenses associated with remediating certain compliance issues at the Boca Facility for the nine months ended September 30, 2019 and 2018 were approximately $0.2 million and $1.3 million, respectively, and are reflected in cost of product revenue in the accompanying consolidated statements of operations.

 Loss per common share